Neelp20/to_do_list/README.md

     ```git commit -m â€œcommit messageâ€``` - This command was used to commit changes to the local repository queue ready for the final step.

     ```git push``` - This command was used to push all committed code to the remote repository on github.

+    ### Google sheet

+    * Creating a spreadsheet in Google sheets:-
+      * Log in with Google account and go to Google apps(on top right of the page).
+      * Click on Drive and then on top left on the page click on 'New' and select Google sheets.
+      * Blank spreadsheet will get open which can be renamed with desired name for the file.
+      * Use the grid to enter your data into rows (horizontal) and columns (vertical).
+      * Google Sheets saves automatically, so you don’t need to worry about losing your changes.
+      * Click the "Share" button in the top-right to allow others to view or edit your spreadsheet.

     ### Heruko Deployment